 - Implementation and Review:

-- The accommodations are put into practice.
+- The IEP or 504 accommodations are put into practice.

 - Regular reviews are conducted to assess the effectiveness of the accommodations and make any necessary adjustments.